 8th graders: sign up for Kids Lead, a new program led by high school students for middle school students!
 Learn about civic leadership, meet the CMS school board’s student advisor, and find out how you can be a civic leader in high school.
 Kids Lead is a project of Charlotte-Mecklenburg Youth Council and GenerationNation.
 We hope to expand the program after the Spring 2021 project concludes.

 We’ll be in touch periodically with information about alumni socials, youth mentoring, and leadership opportunities

 - Advisors – identify and track top issues, educate other students, advise policy and decision makers, plan and coordinate CMYC meetings with officials, and serve as and support student advisors on the Board of Education, Equity Committee, and other community boards.
 Teams include Local Government, CMS (Superintendent’s Student Advisory Committee), and CMPD (Chief’s Youth Advisory Committee).

-- Leaders Team assists with CMYC recruiting, help to plan and educational days and Youth Lead, help to create and publicize youth community leadership opportunities and expand the alumni network.
+- Leaders Team assists with CMYC recruiting, help to plan and educational days and Youth Lead and Kids Lead, help to create and publicize youth community leadership opportunities and expand the alumni network.

 - Voices Teams highlight student voices through student media, news media, social media, and other channels and with GenerationNation and partners, further publicize the work of CMYC.

 Special projects include Charlotte-Mecklenburg Community Relations Committee Education and Young Leaders, National League of Cities Youth Delegate Planning Committee, NC State Youth Council, Youth Lead Alumni, and other committees, teams, and projects.